kinvolk-archives/talk-rktlet/slides.md

 </center>
 * Living in Berlin
 * Kinvolk co-founder
-* Worked a lot on rkt and the rktlet
+* Worked a lot on rkt and rktlet
-* Currently a maintainer of rkt and the rktlet
+* Currently a maintainer of rkt and rktlet

 ```
 * github: https://github.com/iaguis